SublimeLinter/SublimeLinter/docs/troubleshooting.rst

 - The linter binary is installed, but its path is not available to SublimeLinter.
   Follow the steps in :ref:`debugging-path-problems` below.

-Anything else should be searched across GitHub open and closed issues.
-If nothing found then please report new issue.

 .. _debugging-path-problems: